admb-project/admb/scripts/docker/quickstart-windows.md

 Usage
 -----

 1. Open Command Prompt and change to the model local directory.
+In this example we will be navigating to the simple directory under examples/admb/simple.

         cd C:\simple